-- · Base Salary

-- · Annual Management Incentive Compensation Plan (MICP)

-- · Equity-based Incentive Compensation (Omnibus Plan)

-- · Non-qualified Deferred Compensation Plan (MSPP)

-- Long-term Incentive Compensation Plan (LTIP)

-- · Restricted Stock Units

-- · Performance Stock Units
+- · Base Salary - · Annual Management Incentive Compensation Plan (MICP) - Equity-based Incentive Compensation (Omnibus Plan) - Non-qualified Deferred Compensation Plan (MSPP) - Long-term Incentive Compensation Plan (LTIP) - Restricted Stock Units - Performance Stock Units

-- · Chief Executive Officer's Discretionary Bonus

-- · Retirement Plans
+- Retirement Plans

 - · Change in Control Benefits

 - · Perquisites and Other Benefits

-- · Generally Available Benefit Programs
+- Generally Available Benefit Programs

 Base Salaries.
-As noted above, the Company provides executive officers with a base salary recommended by the Compensation Committee and approved by our Board of Directors, which reflects the level of responsibility held by our executive officers, rewards them for the day to day performance of their duties, and is competitive within our industry.
+As noted above, the Company provides executive officers with a base salary approved by the Compensation Committee, which reflects the level of responsibility held by our executive officers, rewards them for the day to day performance of their duties, and is competitive within our industry.
 Our competitive analysis includes a review of the base salaries and total compensation paid by our peer group companies to their executive officers.
 For our Chief Executive Officer, a base salary of \$680,000 was established during 2008.
 The Chief Executive Officer voluntarily reduced his base salary by 10% during 2009 as a result of the difficult financial conditions facing the Company.
-His salary returned to \$680,000 for 2010.
+His salary returned to \$680,000 for 2010 and remained unchanged for 2011.

 Under our internal management structure, our CEO and COO work closely and collaboratively in the development of strategy, goals, objectives, and execution tactics.
 We believe this fosters team unity and results in better strategic decision making.
 Due to this structure, we believe it is appropriate for the difference between the base salary of the CEO and the COO to be relatively small.
 As a result, the base salary for the COO was established at \$577,500 during 2008.
 The Chief Operating Officer also voluntarily reduced his base salary by 10% during 2009 as a result of the difficult financial conditions facing the Company.
-His salary returned to \$577,500 for 2010.
+His salary returned to \$577,500 for 2010 and increased to \$595,000 effective June 1, 2011.
 Both salaries are within industry targeted base salary ranges and were established based upon comparison to the peer companies and the individual's performance.

 We establish the base salaries of our other executive officers using the same process of analyzing the level of their responsibility and contribution to the Company's overall objectives and taking into consideration the range of base salaries paid to these officers by our peer group companies.
 The base salaries of the other executive officers were established using these criteria.
 During 2009 and 2010, the Company suspended salary increases for all employees.
 As a result, the annual base salaries of all executive officers remained unchanged from those established in 2008.
-Our executive officers, except Kenneth W. Smith who was hired in March 2008, received salary increases in July 2008.
-Therefore, the salaries shown in the summary compensation table for 2008 reflect one half of the year at their respective 2007 salaries and one half of the year at the salaries established in 2008.
+Our executive officers, other than our CEO who as previously noted above has not received a base pay increase since 2008, received salary increases effective June 1, 2011.
+Therefore, the salaries shown in the summary compensation table for 2011 reflect a portion of the year at their respective 2010 salaries and another portion of the year at the salaries established in 2011.

 Annual Management Incentive Compensation Plan.
-Our annual Management Incentive Compensation Plan ("MICP") provides alignment between executive management's cash compensation and stockholder interests by rewarding management for achievement of performance goals that the Board of Directors believes will enhance stockholder value.
+Our annual Management Incentive Compensation Plan ("MICP") provides alignment between executive management's cash compensation and stockholder interests by rewarding management for achievement of performance targets that the Board of Directors believes will enhance stockholder value.